 Firefighters get brief respite from winds fanning California wildfires

-But forecasters with the National Weather Service (NWS) said high winds would return later in the week and could be the strongest so far this year in the south of the state.
-"Most of the high wind and red flag warnings in the north expire about 11 a.m. today," said Marc Chenard, a forecaster with the NWS's Weather Prediction Center.
+Basketball star LeBron James, who plays for the Los Angeles Lakers, said he had been driving around with his family looking for shelter after being forced to flee.
+"Finally found a place to accommodate us!" he wrote on Twitter.
+"Crazy night man!"

-"Right now there are gusts of 35-55 mph," he said on Monday.
-"But those will abate at midday.
-They're going to get a break."
-In the south, winds will abate a little later in the afternoon, he said.
+Officials at the Getty said the fire was burning to the north of the museum, which was designed with thick stone walls to prevent fire from damaging its treasures.
+Marc Chenard, a forecaster with the NWS's Weather Prediction Center, said wind gusts in northern California would abate by midday and in the south of the state by later in the afternoon.

 "But late Tuesday through Thursday, the winds are back and in some areas can be more extreme than before," he said.
 "We have the potential for the strongest Santa Ana (southern) winds of the year."
-Wind gusts can be between 50-to-60 mph, with some significantly higher, he said.
+Wind gusts can be between 50 to 60 miles per hour (80-96 kph), with some significantly higher, he said.
 "It's going to be bad."

-The northern California wine country has borne the brunt of the fires, with 84 square miles (21,756 hectares) burned and 190,000 people evacuated in the so-called Kincade fire.
+The northern California wine country has borne the brunt of the fires, with 84 square miles (218 sq km) burned and 190,000 people evacuated in the so-called Kincade fire.
 Only about 5% of that fire was contained early on Monday after crews lost ground against the wind-driven wildfire a day earlier.

 Investigators have not yet said what they believed caused the blaze, although it ignited near a broken wire on a Pacific Gas & Electric transmission tower.
 POWER OUTAGES

-High wind forecasts prompted utility Pacific Gas & Electric Corp to shut off power to about 940,000 customers in 43 counties on Saturday night to guard against the risk of touching off wildfires.
-But PG&E Expects to issue a weather "All Clear" for safety inspections and restoration work to begin early Monday morning for Northern Sierras and North Coast, the company announced early Monday.
+High wind forecasts prompted PG&E to shut off power to 940,000 customers in 43 counties on Saturday night to guard against the risk of touching off wildfires.
+But PG&E expects to issue a weather "All Clear" for safety inspections and restoration work to begin early Monday morning for the northern Sierras and North Coast, the company announced early Monday.

 The governor has been sharply critical of PG&E, saying corporate greed and mismanagement kept it from upgrading its infrastructure while wildfire hazards have steadily worsened over the past decade.
-PG&E, which filed for bankruptcy in January citing billions of dollars in civil liabilities from deadly wildfires sparked by its equipment in 2017 and 2018, says it has since remedied problems experienced with its website and customer call center.
-Newsom said crews had largely "gotten their arms around" the Tick Fire near the city of Santa Clarita, some 35 miles (56 km) north of downtown Los Angeles, which has charred 4,615 acres (1,868 hectares) and destroyed 22 structures since Thursday.
+PG&E filed for bankruptcy in January citing billions of dollars in civil liabilities from deadly wildfires sparked by its equipment in 2017 and 2018.
+Newsom said crews had largely "gotten their arms around" the Tick Fire near the city of Santa Clarita, some 35 miles north of downtown Los Angeles, which has charred 4,615 acres (1,868 hectares) and destroyed 22 structures since Thursday.

 Most of the more than 40,000 residents ordered to evacuate were allowed to return home by Saturday afternoon, the county fire department said.

-Also Read: UPDATE 3-Major wildfires rage near Los Angeles and wineries north of San Francisco
+Also Read: UPDATE 2-Fast-moving fires near Los Angeles force more than 40,000 to flee

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)